adarlan/k8slab/README.md

               number: 8080
 ```

-#### Argo CD application source
+#### Argo CD listens for changes in the application Helm chart

-As configurations in the application Helm chart are updated and pushed to the repository, Argo CD automatically detects these changes and synchronizes them to ensure that the deployed state within the cluster aligns with the desired state.
-See how this is configured:
+As configurations in the `helm-charts/hello-world` directory of this repository are updated and pushed to GitHub, Argo CD automatically detects these changes and synchronizes them to ensure that the deployed state within the cluster aligns with the desired state.
+See where it is configured:

 ```yaml
 # argocd-apps/hello-world.yaml